Reading the IPO market’s tea leaves – TechCrunch

 1st Dibs

-- First IPO price range: $18 to $21 per share
+- First IPO price range: $18 to $21 per share.